aerospike-community/aerospike-linqpad-driver/README.md

 ## Aerospike Namespace, Set, Records, Bins, and Secondary Indexes

 Aerospike Sets and records are very easy to use.
 The detected bins in a record are integrated into LINQPad and are treated as C\# properties.
-As such, features like Intellisense and Autocompletion just work.
+As such, features like IntelliSense and Autocompletion just work.
 You can also access bins within a record by using the bin name.

 Since Aerospike is a schemaless database, a record can consist of varying number of bins, or a bin can have different data types between records.
 The driver can handle these conditions seamlessly.

 ![A screenshot of a computer Description automatically generated](media/9c8cd24effbc3f7e5369afa39c8b51dd.png)

-Implicit data conversion ([auto-values](#auto-values)) eliminates the need to test and cast a bin’s value so that it can be used directly in any operation.
+Implicit data conversion ([auto-values](#auto-values)) eliminates the need to test and casts a bin’s value so that it can be used directly in any operation.
 Below is an example that shows how implicit conversion works.
 The set, “graphDeviceNodeIdSet”, has a bin named “nodeID” that consists of two different data type values.
 Some records have a list value while others have a string value.
 This example uses the “where” clause which compares each record in the set looking for a numeric value of 367 or the value “a” in the list values.
 ![A screenshot of a computer Description automatically generated](media/a3bdd0a57f08799db46a07babdfebe71.png)

 ## User-Defined Functions (UDFs)